-Thrive/Survive aims to create a portal community to enable real-life meetups of young adult cancer survivors (support groups and seminars) in addition to clear, concise access to information such as understanding medical practitioner, financial resources and lifestyle information.
+Thrive to Survive aims to create a portal community to enable real-life meetups (support groups and seminars) of young adult cancer survivors in addition to clear, concise access to information, such as understanding medical practitioner, financial resources and lifestyle information.
 They offer a monthly support group every second Wednesday of the month.